BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Executive Webinar: DEI in the Workplace - An Urgent Business Strategy for Sustainability

-This will be a focused lecture led by Russell Pollard (Principal of Framework Leadership) and Sybil Allen (CEO, Human Factor, Co-creator of Waking the Unconscious(WtC) ), guided with visual support, followed by breakout rooms for participants to network and learn from each other, and a question and answer period.
+This was a focused lecture led by Russell Pollard (Principal of Framework Leadership) and Sybil Allen (CEO, Human Factor, Co-creator of Waking the Unconscious(WtC) ), guided with visual support, followed by breakout rooms for participants to network and learn from each other, and a question and answer period.

-This focused lecture will present key learnings to help leaders of architectural practices navigate these uncertain times and make inclusive decisions toward more equitable workplaces and profession.
+This focused lecture presented key learnings to help leaders of architectural practices navigate these uncertain times and make inclusive decisions toward more equitable workplaces and profession.

 - Context: What is the context of inclusion in profession